JustinHsie/the-mind-game/README.md

 ## Welcome!

 To check out the game, please visit: https://the-mind-cardgame.herokuapp.com/
+Or watch the demo: https://www.youtube.com/watch?v=5oFv8xU_q4s

 This is an original project idea (not from a tutorial or class) that makes an app adaptation of the card game 'The Mind'.
 Not affiliated with the official publishers in any way.